Posted on: January 9, 2025

 Actually, there isn't a specific "forklift license" issued by a government agency like a driver's license.

-Instead, you obtain a forklift certification through a training program provided by a certified training provider.
-This certification verifies that you have the necessary knowledge and skills to operate a forklift safely.
+Instead, you obtain a certificate of completion through a forklift training program.
+This certificate verifies that you have the necessary knowledge and skills to operate a forklift safely.
 It's a requirement for many workplaces to ensure safety and compliance with any Occupational Safety and Health Administration (OSHA) regulations.

 What Are a Forklift Operator's Responsibilities?